whisthq/STUN-server/README.md

 ## Running Servers

-Currently there are 1 UDP hole punching servers active:
+Currently there are 0 UDP hole punching servers active:

-- Fractal-UDPHolePunchServer-1
-    - Public IP: 34.200.170.47
-    - Location: US-East 1 (Northern Virginia)
+The servers are hosted at: https://lightsail.aws.amazon.com/ls/webapp/home/instances